 Issue contains articles covering: NH forest health - An Opinion, Schools monitor ozone, Invasive species - glossy buckthorn, Butternut restoration project, Hardwood dieback, White pine health, Hemlock wooly adelgid, Forested wetlands, SPNHF celebrates 100 years, Color-infrared photos available, NH Invasive Species Committee, State Forest Nursery website established.

-A website of the N.H.
-Invasive Plant Outreach Group.
-Comprehensive with iinformation about laws, identification, control, management, disposal, and links to many other websites.
+A website of with comprehensive information about laws, identification, control, management, disposal, and links to many other websites.

 Website of the NH Natural Heritage Bureau.

 A list of publications are available through the UNH Cooperative Extension Forestry Information Center.
 If you are interested in receiving any, please check them off and return the list to: Forestry Information Center, 211 Nesmith Hall, 131 Main Street Durham, NH 03824-3597.

 This series of fact sheets on New Hampshire's threatened and endangered plants and animals was developed to assist foresters, loggers, landowners, and other land managers in identifying, protecting, and managing rare species and their habitats.
 Published in 1998.

 Issue contents include: Forests For Whom and For What?
 Top 10 Recreation Spots You May Never Have Visited, Public Recreational Use of Private Property: To Post or Not to Post, Recreation on Conservation Easement Lands, Wildlife Viewing in New Hampshire, Backcountry Essentials, ATVs and Public Access, Visiting New Hampshire’s Biodiversity.